GPUPeople/spECK/readme.md

 # Disclaimer
-This repository is based on *spECK: Accelerating GPU Sparse Matrix-Matrix Multiplication Through Lightweight Analysis* (link TBA).
+This repository is based on *spECK: Accelerating GPU Sparse Matrix-Matrix Multiplication Through Lightweight Analysis* ([ACM Link](https://dl.acm.org/doi/10.1145/3332466.3374521)).
 Please cite this work if you use it for research.

 # Getting Started
 1. Install CUDA 10.1 or 10.2 from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)